SpenUtt/chat-app/README.md

 <li> As a user, I want to share my location with my friends to show them where I am.
 <li> As a user, I want to be able to read my messages offline so I can reread conversations at any time.
 <li> As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with a chat interface.

+## Getting started

+<p> To install packages, see package.json file.
+Run the project with the command: npm start.
+Tests to be run via Android Studio Emulator